IETF-Hackathon/pqc-certificates/docs/oid_mapping.md

 This section provides the individual OIDs used for the different algorithms.
 Notice that the same OID is often used in the single algorithm non-hash signatures.
+The strike thru indicates algorithms that have been used by this group in the past, but are no longer recommended for testing because of anticipated changes in the algorithms.
+For example, the AES variants used in Dilithium are not expected in the final standard, and neither are the robust variant of SPHINCS+.

 | Algorithm Name | OID | Signature Algorithm |
 | ----------- | ----------- | ----------- |